akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 The maximum number of variant axes for each variant level is less than **5**.
 :::

-Then, a screen to distribute the attributes between the different levels (`common attributes`, `variant attributes level 1` and `variant attributes level 2`) for the family variant opens
+Then, a screen to distribute the attributes between the different levels (`common attributes`, `variant attributes level 1` and `variant attributes level 2`) for the family variant opens.
 1. Drag and drop attributes or attribute groups from the `common attributes` to the selected variant level to have these attributes managed at each variant level
 ![Display a family variant](../img/Settings_Families_Variant_DistributeAttributes.png)
 1. Click on `Save`, the family variant is updated